Inside: How to Plan a Teen Road Trip + Fun Destinations To Land At Along The Way.

 Car Games for Teens

-- 3 Truths and a Lie: Simply take turns naming 3 truths and a lie.
-The rest of the players have to figure out which statement is the lie.
+- 3 Truths and a Lie: It’s easy: just take turns naming 3 truths and one lie.
+The remaining players must determine which statement was a fabrication.

 Road Trip Scavenger Hunt for Teens